 Mr Wertheim became a vocal supporter of Fred’s innocence and over the years engaged in various debates on a variety of forums to defend Fred’s innocence.

 In this open letter to Mr Wertheim we’re asking him a few questions about his report, testimony and his overall ethical and professional conduct.

-When you, the reader, read this, you must remember that Mr Wertheim was instrumental in cementing and nurturing the drinking glass theory – and in addition became the chief proponent of the fabrication allegations against the South African Police Service.
+When you, the reader, read this, you must remember that Mr Wertheim was instrumental in cementing and nurturing the drinking glass theory – and in addition, became the chief proponent of the fabrication allegations against the South African Police Service.

-Here is Pat Wertheim’s report.
+Here is Pat Wertheim’s:

-Keeping in mind that the “lines” on Folien 1 are only about 80 mm apart, why did he use a glass with a height of 82 mm, with a top diameter of 79 mm and a bottom diameter of 64 mm (Glass #2) to report his results on?
+Keeping in mind that the ‘lines’ on Folien 1 are only about 80 mm apart, why did he use a glass with a height of 82 mm, with a top diameter of 79 mm and a bottom diameter of 64 mm (Glass #2) to report his results on?
 This while he had an 80 mm high glass (#6) at his disposal.

 In his paragraph 55 he explains the methodology of the experiment:

-55. A series of experiments were done in which each of the glasses were held with the left hand while water was poured into the glass from a pitcher held in the right hand.
+55. A series of experiments were done in which each of the glasses was held with the left hand while water was poured into the glass from a pitcher held in the right hand.
 In each experiment, the glass and the water pitcher were then put down.
 The glass was then picked up with the right hand and the water was drunk from the glass.
 The glass was once again put down.